-At one point in time, the Italian-tiled swimming pool – the darling of Morton Plant’s wife, Maisie – was the largest in all of Pinellas County.
-Now the extravagant pool acts as an oasis in the heart of the hotel.
+At one point in time, the swimming pool – the darling of Morton Plant’s wife, Maisie – was the largest in all of Pinellas County.
+Today, the new pool, while no longer the largest, still acts as an oasis in the heart of the hotel.
 Swim laps or set up on one of the countless lounge chairs and soak up the sun surrounded by Gilded Age elegance.

 Lunch at the Club

-The Clubhouse offers a range of dining options from casual like the 19th Hole’s patio seating and 1897 Lounge’s TV-adorned dark-paneled bar and dining area.
-For more upscale options, there is always the Main Dining Room with its linens and palatial furnishings.
+The Clubhouse offers two unique dining options: 19th Hole with casual patio seating and the Main Dining Room with its white linens and palatial furnishings.
 No matter what you chose, you are guaranteed a spectacular view of the lush courses or the Bay.

 Stroll through History